openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 <img src="/assets/images/issue_1/34.png" alt="SD" width="auto">

-Let’s identify the differences between the SD and OPL for failure modes that ChatGPT provided:
+A slight improvement in its diagram analysis.
+Let’s summarize the differences between the SD and OPL for failure modes that ChatGPT provided:

 **Differences Between Failure Modes from the Diagram and the OPL**: